flint/flint/README.md

 ### Getting started

-For starting up a new project the easiest way is to use [Composer](http://getcomposer.org) and [Flint-Skeleton](http://github.com/henrikbjorn/flint-skeleton).
+To start a new project with Flint the easiest way is to use [Composer](http://getcomposer.org) and [Flint-Skeleton](http://github.com/henrikbjorn/flint-skeleton).

 ``` bash
 $ php composer.phar create-project -s dev henrikbjorn/flint-skeleton my-flint-application
 ```

-Or if you are migrating from a Silex project change your `composer.json` file to require Flint and change the Application class that is used.
+Or if you are migrating from a Silex project you can change your `composer.json` file to require Flint and change the Application class that is used.

 ``` bash
 $ php composer.phar require henrikbjorn/flint:~1.0